soniabrami/toddmotto.github.io/_posts/2015-12-14-resolve-promises-in-angular-routes.md

 path: 2015-12-14-resolve-promises-in-angular-routes.md
 ---

 Phase 1 of our Angular careers involved `$http` inside a Controller.
-Phase 2 involves abstracting into a Service and calling the Service inside a Controller.
+Phase 2 involved abstracting into a Service and calling the Service inside a Controller.
 Phase 3 is the `resolve` property.

 Let's take a look what `resolve` gives us.